atsaloli/cicd/01_13-enabling-ci-on-a-project.md

   script: /bin/echo I am a pretend test suite.
 I passed!
 ```
 Reminder: If you're viewing this on gitpitch.com, "x" highlights the code block.
-Select "Commit changes" at the bottom, green.

-(See next slide.)

 ---
 ## Setting up your CI/CD infrastructure
 ### Configuring CI

-Using the built-in Web editor:
+Use the built-in Web editor:

 ![img](img/pretend_test_1.png)

+Select "Commit changes" at the bottom, green.

 ---